muzammilar/geometric-shapes/README.md

 docker-compose up --build --detach

 ## Step 5:
+# Connect to prometheus and query for metrics.
+# Open your browser and go to `localhost:9090`

+## Step 6:
 # Shutdown everything (and remove networks and local images).
 Networks are removed in this.
 docker-compose down --volumes
 # Use `docker-compose down --rmi all --volumes` with above to images as well